laclasse-com/allow-multiple-accounts/readme.txt

 == Installation ==

-1. Unzip `allow-multiple-accounts-.zip` inside the `/wp-content/plugins/` directory for your site (or install via the built-in WordPress plugin installer)
+1. Unzip `allow-multiple-accounts.zip` inside the `/wp-content/plugins/` directory for your site (or install via the built-in WordPress plugin installer)
 1. Activate the plugin through the 'Plugins' admin menu in WordPress
 1. Optionally go to the Users -> Multiple Accounts admin settings page (which you can also get to via the Settings link next to the plugin on the Manage Plugins page) and configure settings.